Elioth Gruner

 Elioth Lauritz Leganyer Gruner (16 December 1882 – 17 October 1939) was an Australian artist.
+A successor of the plein air Heidelberg School tradition in Australian art, Gruner is known for his high-key impressionist landscapes and his ability to capture the ephemeral effects of light.
+According to Norman Lindsay, Gruner "painted the purest light that ever has been seen on a bit of canvas".

 Gruner won the Wynne Prize for landscape painting seven times, the most of any Australian artist besides Hans Heysen.
 One of Gruner's winners of the prize, Spring Frost (1919), has since become his best known work, and is regarded as perhaps the most loved Australian landscape painting in the Art Gallery of New South Wales.

 Early life

 Gruner was born in Gisborne, New Zealand, younger son of Elliott Grüner, a Norwegian-born bailiff, and his Irish wife Mary Ann, who died in 1922.
 Gruner was brought to Sydney before he was a year old and at an early age showed a desire to draw.
 When about 12 years old his mother took him to Julian Ashton, who gave him his first lessons in art.
 At 14 years of age he obtained a position in a shop where he worked from 7.40 a.m. to 9.30 p.m. to help to maintain the household after his father and older brother died.